RohanAlexander/telling_stories_with_data/_book/20-gather.md

 In everyday language, and for our purposes, an Application Programming Interface (API) is a situation in which someone has set up specific files on their computer such that we can follow their instructions to get them.
 For instance, when we use a gif on Slack, Slack asks Giphy's server for the appropriate gif, Giphy's server gives that gif to Slack and then Slack inserts it into your chat.
 The way in which Slack and Giphy interact is determined by Giphy's API.
 More strictly, an API is just an application that runs on a server that we access using the HTTP protocol.

 We focus on using APIs for gathering data.
-And so with that focus, an API is a website that is set-up for another computer to be able to access, rather than a person.
+And so, with that focus, an API is a website that is set-up for another computer to be able to access, rather than a person.
 For instance, we could go to Google Maps: https://www.google.com/maps.
 And we could then scroll and click and drag to center the map on Canberra, Australia.
-Or, we could paste this into the browser: https://www.google.com/maps/@-35.2812958,149.1248113,16z.
+Or we could paste this into the browser: https://www.google.com/maps/@-35.2812958,149.1248113,16z.
 We just used the Google Maps API, and the result should be a map similar to Figure \@ref(fig:focuson2020).

 <div class="figure" style="text-align: center">
 <img src="/Users/rohanalexander/Documents/book/figures/googlemaps.png" alt="Example of Google Maps, as at 29 January 2022" width="90%" />